rickulland/CoCo-www/test/README.md

 If no hotkeys were pressed, we analyse the click with our user defined pachinko tree.
 Failing that, a final test for system menu clicks.
 ENDLOOP.

 <h2>editBookmark</h2>
-Umm... when you make a string bigger, but don't redo the record size, umm...
-This standalone version creates and edits /dd/SYS/booktest.www, so the old browser still works? for now.
-It will replace the current getBookmark and putBookmark in the next release, and you'll just copy booktest.www to bookmark.www and viola!
-Premade favorites.
+Umm... when you make a string bigger, but don't redo the disk file record size, umm...
+This standalone editor creates or edits /dd/SYS/booktest.www in the new record size.
+If you are messing with 'main' right now don't copy this to /dd/sys/bookmark.www.
+Otherwise, when the new branch is merged in, do that and you've got a reading list good to go.
+And yes, this is the new bookmark menu post merge.